 The PNW SETAC Board is an all-volunteer group of scientists from diverse educational and professional backgrounds.
 It is comprised of Officers (Immediate Past President, President, Vice President, Treasurer, and Secretary) and a Board of Directors representing academia, government, and industry.
 Officer and Board members are elected by the membership, usually in the fall, and serve 3-year terms.
 We also have an At-Large (Student) Board member who is appointed annually by the Board.
 Please feel free to contact any of our Officers or Board members via email.

-Michelle Knowlen, President
+Michelle Knowlen, Past President

 Michelle Knowlen is a Senior Aquatic Toxicologist and Benthic Ecologist at EcoAnalyst’s Ecotoxicology Laboratory in Port Gamble, WA.
 Her focus is on management and execution of sediment characterization studies for potential biological impacts, including evaluation of dredged material and cleanup sites, implementing investigative bioassays, and performing benthic community risk assessments.
 Many of her current projects are based in the Pacific Northwest and West Coast region but have included areas in the Northeast, Hawaii, and the Arctic.
 She earned her B.S. in Environmental Science with an emphasis on Marine Ecology from the University of Washington and has previously apprenticed with the WA State Department of Ecology Marine Sediment Monitoring Unit where she gained a love and appreciation for polychaete taxonomy.
 In her free time, Michelle enjoys traveling, hiking, kayaking, and painting.